 Candela Bonaura

-Candela is a Veterinary Medical Doctor, ex CONICET researcher, Research Analyst and Scientific Communication, FCV-UNLP Professor in different subjects such as General Pathology, Small Animal Clinic, Electron Microscopy Service, Pig Production, Animal Reproduction.
-She carried out numerous individual and group research projects on different species such as cattle, horses, pigs, marine fauna, and felines.
-She participates as a Speaker in national and international events in the area of small animals nutrition and reproduction.
+Candela is a Veterinary Medical Doctor, ex CONICET researcher, Research Analyst and Scientific Communication, and FCV-UNLP Professor in different subjects, such as General Pathology, Small Animal Clinic, Electron Microscopy Service, Pig Production, and Animal Reproduction.
+She conducted numerous individual and group research projects on distinct species, such as cattle, horses, pigs, marine fauna, and felines.
+Speaker in graduate and postgraduate courses in Nutrition and small animals' reproduction, teaching courses, and personalized advice to veterinary clinics.
+Online service and on-site events coordination.

 Share